TYLearChen/CS_Grad_Admission/README.md

 - Model (Mimi) <br>
-  The study plans to predict Chance of Admit with the probablity by using the raw data mentioned for the input.
+  The study plans to predict Chance of Admit with the probablity in an ensemble learning approach. <br>
-  Different models, including Bayesian, SVM and DNN, would be
-  - Input: Collected from Github
-  - Output: [Admission/ Rejection/ Probably] + chance(%)
-  - Model: Bayes or SVM or DNN -> Shallow neural network (ensemble learning?)
+  Two models would be built and trained based the two different datasets mentioned above.
+The third model would be using the outputs of the two former models to generate the final output.

 ## Planning Chart (Lear)